East-Helena-Public-Schools-IT/smartzone_metrics/README.md

 RUST_PASSWORD='password1!' # Smartzone password
 ```

+Also take a look at [the prometheus config](/vis/prometheus.yaml) to configure drop rules as it seems that smartzone can output the same AP twice, messing with your data.

 The user that you create for using the API only needs read access to APs.
 ![Picture of the ap dashboard](ap.png "ap")
 ![Picture of the overview dashboard](overview.png "overview")